rubyonjets/jets/README.md

 File / Directory  | Description
 ------------- | -------------
 app/controllers  | Contains controller code that handles web requests.
-The controller code renders API Gateway Lambda Proxy compatible responses. app/workers  | Worker code for background jobs. app/functions  | Generic function code.
-Code here look more like the traditional Lambda function handler format. config/application.yml  | Application wide configurations.
+The controller code renders API Gateway Lambda Proxy compatible responses. app/jobs  | Job code for background jobs.
+The jobs are performed as Lambda functions, so they are subject to Lambda limits. app/functions  | Generic function code that look more like the traditional Lambda function handler format. config/application.yml  | Application wide configurations.
 Where you can globally configure things like project_name, env, timeout, memory size. config/events.yml  | Where you specify events to trigger worker or function code. config/routes.rb  | Where you set up routes for your application.